ec-europa/platform-dev/profiles/common/modules/custom/tmgmt_poetry/README.md

   correctly followed the steps above.
 Otherwise get back and check what you forgot !
    - Counter: you do not need to fill this.
 The counter is auto generated.
-   - Requester code: must always be WEB
+   - Requester code: must always be 'WEB'
    - Organization responsable, Author & requester: check the example provided.
    - Contact usernames: should be the 'username' (you connect to the network, ecas or the proxy with) of the persons in charge of the request.